Neet-Nestor/Discord-Bilibili-Bot/README.md

 ![Main](https://i.imgur.com/FWcHtcS.png)

-## Directly invite the hosted bot to your channel
+## Invite running bilibili Bot to your server (deprecated)

-There is a running instance of this discord Bilibili bot called Bilibili Music Bot available for you to directly use in your channel.
+~~There is a running instance of this discord Bilibili bot called Bilibili Music Bot available for you to directly use in your channel.
 Simply invite the bot into your server using [this link](https://discordapp.com/oauth2/authorize?client_id=714076313627131946&scope=bot&permissions=70274048).
-The command prefix is `>` and for all the commands available, please type `>help` in your channel.
+The command prefix is `>` and for all the commands available, please type `>help` in your channel.~~

+The running instance of this discord bot has been stopped due to high server maintainance cost.
+If you'd like to use it, please follow the instruction below to deploy your own one.

 ## Create your own bilibili bot